 - a contribution towards your internet/broadband costs

-- a contribution towards the cost of a higher spec computer, if your course requires one.
+- a higher spec computer, if your course requires one.
 Find out what spec your course needs on our course finder.

 Under the terms of the fund

-The terms of the equipment loan will be set out when you apply.
-Here’s a summary.
+The terms of the equipment loan will be set out when you are referred to apply.
+Here’s a summary: